Best Thumb Grip for Ricoh GR IIIx

 Frequently Asked Questions

-Will a thumb grip scratch my Ricoh’s hot shoe?
+Will a thumb grip scratch my Ricoh GR IIIx?

-Can I use a thumb grip and an external viewfinder at the same time?
+Can I use a thumb grip and an optical viewfinder together?

 Is the GR III grip compatible with the GR IIIx?

 Yes!
-The body dimensions, hot shoe placement, and button layouts of the Ricoh GR III and the GR IIIx are identical in the areas that matter for a thumb grip.
-Any grip advertised for the GR III will fit your GR IIIx perfectly.
-This is great news because it means you have a wide established market of accessories to choose from since the original GR III launch.
+The Ricoh GR III and the GR IIIx share the exact same body dimensions and hot shoe placement.
+Any thumb grip advertised for the GR III will fit the GR IIIx perfectly.
+This is great news because it means there is already a wide ecosystem of accessories available for the newer 40mm version of the camera.

 Final Verdict